lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 There are at least 3 emails exchanged before the issue can enter the resolution phase.

-After a few months of these types of support emails, I implemented a specific support flow for synced accounts to address 99% of the issues that arise.
-I stuck this in the Details section of synced accounts, right above the big red "Delete Account" button.
-I was finding the users were hitting this button to "fix" their account, not knowing that this actually makes things more complicated when they eventually re-link the same bank account and end up with duplicate transactions.
+Eventually, I implemented a specific support flow to address 99% of the issues that arise.
+I made this accessible from the details pop-up of their synced account, where one would be poking around if something seems amiss.

 <img src="/uploads/troubleshooting.png" style="max-width: 400px" />